buzzfrog/DevCamp/HOL/build-single-page-app-with-webapi-and-angular/README.md

 You will use the ASP.NET Scaffolding tools provided by Visual Studio to create the baseline for the Web API controller class.

 1. Open the **WebApiConfig.cs** file inside the **App_Start** folder.
 This file defines the configuration of the Web API service, like how routes are mapped to Web API controller actions.

+> NOTE: If you can't find it, you have missed to enable Web Api in the dialog box when creating the project.

 2. Add the following using statement at the beginning of the file.